wren-lang/wren/doc/site/classes.markdown

 operation and have to check for "undefined" or missing arguments.
 Wren just treats them as different methods that you can implement separately.

+### Getters

+Many methods on a class exist to expose or compute some property of the object.
+For example:

+    :::dart
+    IO.print("string".count) // "6".

+These *getters* are just another kind of method&mdash;one without a parameter list.
+You can define them like so:

+    :::dart
+    class Unicorn {
+      isFancy { true } // Unicorns are always fancy.
+    }

+Whether or not a method name has parentheses is also part of its signature.
-Signature is a bit more than just arity.
-It also lets you distinguish between a method that takes an *empty* argument list (`()`) and no argument list at all:
+This lets you distinguish between a method that takes an *empty* argument list (`()`) and no argument list at all:

     :::dart
     class Confusing {